 And I can’t imagine that I’ll have ruined the film for people, as it’s highly unlikely that there’s anyone who doesn’t know the story.

 Especially if you’re like me and know several wonderful female impersonators, mine live in NYC.
 So you’ll have to forgive my presumptive post and allow me the luxury of seeing the film through to the very delicious finale in Part I of my post.

-And I admire Joan Crawford as well, she was unbelievably beautiful when she first started out in motion pictures, before the crazed galvanized eye brows took over her face.
-It makes me sad to think that these woman despised each other, it’s a shame really.
+And I admire Joan Crawford as well, she was unbelievably beautiful when she first started out in motion pictures before the crazed galvanized eyebrows took over her face.
+It makes me sad to think that these women despised each other, it’s a shame really.
 And I don’t want to get into the whole Mommy Dearest aspect of Crawford’s life.
 I am commenting on her work in Aldrich’s film, not her personal life.
-Eyebrows not withstanding.
+Eyebrows notwithstanding.